 Our team of Learning Experience Designers

 Gerson is an educator and designer, and leads our initiatives as the Executive Director.
 He works at the intersections of creativity, media & technology, learning, and teacher development.
 Currently he teaches Educational Technology at UP Diliman and Miriam College.
 Previous experience: Innovation Consultant at PwC London, Learning Designer at Moving Picture Company, Consultant for the Commission on Higher Education, Computer Science Teacher at Philippine Science HS, UX Designer at Pearson, and Web Project Manager at Harvard.
-He holds a BA in Film from UP Diliman, and an EdM in Technology, Innovation, and Education at Harvard University.
+He holds a BA in Film from UP Diliman, and an EdM in Technology, Innovation, and Education from Harvard University.

 Clifton, our Growth Director, cultivates partnerships and harvests opportunities that can strengthen our impact.
 He has collaborated with organizations such as Quality Education Design, Teach for the Philippines, and Xavier School in designing learning and training programs.
 His research interests include philosophy of education, psychology, and outdoor & experiential learning.
 Clifton graduated with a BS in Legal Management, and is currently pursuing an MSc in Outdoor Environment and Sustainability Education at the University of Edinburgh.